abyss9x3/FONT_4i/README.md

 # About Font_4i?

-This App uses Azure Face API to help people select the correct font size and identify whether the user requires glasses
+This App uses Azure Face API to help people select the correct font size and identify whether the user requires glasses.

 ## Functionalities